 - Strengthen the sustainability of a global data collection system, based on common norms, definitions, and methodologies, with a particular effort on strengthening country systems where necessary

-- The Center will focus on the collection, analysis and dissemination of primary microdata.
+- The Center focuses on the collection, analysis, and dissemination of primary microdata.

 - Data refers to demographic and socioeconomic data – which includes detailed information on income, consumption, skills, health, and economic activity among others – that will be anonymized to protect privacy and prevent identifying individuals.

-- Work will encompass refugees, internally displaced persons, stateless people, returnees, asylum-seekers, and host populations.
+- Population encompasses refugees, internally displaced persons, stateless people, returnees, asylum-seekers, and host communities.

-- The Center will capitalise on the synergies between the UNHCR and Bank Group, complementing each other’s strengths; UNHCR in protection data, registration and collection, and the Bank Group in household data, policy dialogue and analytical work.
+- The Center is capitalizing on the synergies between UNHCR and the World Bank, complementing each other’s strengths; UNHCR in data protection, registration, and collection, and the Bank in household data, policy dialogue, and analytical work.
 Both organizations expect to achieve efficiency and provide value to partners such as governments, the private sector, civil society, NGOs and researchers, among others.

-- Other partnerships will be explored based on complementarity and synergies.
+- The Center is exploring other partnerships based on complementarity and synergies.

-- Implement capacity-building programs for data collection in refugee-hosting countries
+- Implementing capacity-building programs for data collection in refugee-hosting countries

-- Prepare a review of new technologies to enhance available data
+- Preparing a review of new technologies to enhance available data

-- The Center will be managed and owned equally by both the UNHCR and the WBG.
+- The Center is managed and owned equally by the WB and UNHCR.